UPDATED: 20th November 2017

-In this compilation of top travel tips and tricks from DayTripFinder, we’ve rounded up money-saving advice for all kinds of travel.
-From trains, planes and car hire to package holidays and holiday rentals, these are some of the best resources and ideas picked out from our popular travel guide series.
+In this compilation of top travel tips and tricks we’ve rounded up money-saving advice for all kinds of travel.
+From trains, planes and car hire to package holidays and holiday rentals, these are some of the best resources and ideas picked out from our popular travel guides.

 1 For cheap flights use a comparison site

 The starting point of any cheap flight search is a comparison site.
 But which to use?
-Well here’s the thing: they all find differents results.
+Well here’s the thing: they all find different results.
 Here’s our guide to the pros of each…

 - Kayak has got the most filtering options and is very good for USA fares.
 Add flexible dates, get price alerts and check from a range of agents like Expedia – it’s comprehensive.